 The EPS holds regular scientific meetings at which members and guests present their work, sponsors scientific workshops on special topics, and awards grants and prizes to facilitate postdoctoral, postgraduate and undergraduate research.
 These activities are funded primarily by proceeds from the sale of the EPS’s journal, the Quarterly Journal of Experimental Psychology (QJEP).

-Members receive regular information about meetings and other Society activities, and a subscription to QJEP.
-Information about applying for membership may be found here.
-Postgraduates in psychology may join a mailing list in order to receive meeting programmes and other information.
+Postgraduates in psychology may join as a postgraduate member, which is required in order to apply for Grindley Grants and EPS Study Visit Grants.
+Postgraduate members also receive regular information about meetings and other Society activities, and a subscription to QJEP.
+Information about applying for ordinary membership may be found here.

 The Society does not engage in any activity intended to affect the professional status of its members or of psychologists generally.